conda-forge/conda-smithy/news/build_artifacts.rst

 **Changed:**

-* Azure build artifacts for failed builds are now zipped before being uploaded, with some cache directories and the conda build/host/test environments removed, to make user download smaller and faster.
+* Azure build artifacts are now zipped before being uploaded, with some cache directories and the conda build/host/test environments removed, to make user download smaller and faster.
+* A separate Azure build artifact, including only the conda build/host/test environments, is additionally created for failed builds.
 * Azure artifact names are now only shortened (uniquely) when necessary to keep the name below 80 characters.

 **Deprecated:**